 Sadly, Amber is not alone.
 Leaving an abusive relationship is one of the leading causes of homelessness for women and children.
 The National Network to End Domestic Violence reports that 92% of homeless mothers had experienced severe physical and/or sexual violence at some point in their lives, with 63% reporting instances of intimate partner violence.

 Similarly, the American Civil Liberties Union reports that half of all homeless women and children are fleeing abuse.
 Even more sobering is the reality that often times women in abusive relationships have no place to stay once they are able to break free of their abuser, since the impact of violence can trickle down and threaten families and friends that offer help.
 Other contributing factors include economic barriers imposed by the abuser, such as stalking and harassing women at their place of work which can, intentionally or unintentionally, sabotage their ability to maintain employment.

-Human Options offers an array of client centered services that include shelter, crisis intervention, financial literacy, legal advocacy, therapeutic services, as well as assistance securing stable housing even after victims leave the protection of our shelter.
-In order to meet the ever present need of finding affordable housing, Human Options also offers transitional housing which allows us to continue providing individualized services focused on reducing the risk of homelessness.
+Human Options offers an array of client-centered services that include shelter, crisis intervention, financial literacy, legal advocacy, therapeutic services, as well as assistance securing stable housing even after victims leave the protection of our shelter.
+To meet the ever present need of finding affordable housing, Human Options also offers transitional housing, which allows us to continue providing individualized services focused on reducing the risk of homelessness.

 In order to prevent and end homelessness, Human Options and HomeAid have continuously worked together to promote safety and stability for women and children.

 Learn about the housing HomeAid has developed to help women and children who are survivors of domestic violence and how you can support HomeAid’s Housing Development program.